 In the past, iPhone users had to download a third-party app in order to scan documents and save them in a digital format on their phone.
-However, with the release of iOS 11, you can now scan documents natively using the built-in Notes app.
+However, since the release of iOS 11 in 2017, you’ve been able to scan documents natively using the built-in Notes app.

-Granted, some third-party document scanning apps still come with way more features than iOS 11’s Notes app, but if all you need to do is digitize a simple form and nothing else, the Notes app is the way to go.
+Granted, some third-party document scanning apps still come with way more features than Apple’s Notes app, but if all you need to do is digitize a simple form and nothing else, the Notes app is the way to go.

 To get started, open up the Notes app on your iPhone and tap on the New Note button down in the bottom-right corner of the screen.
 You can also select an existing note if you want to insert the document into that note instead of a new note altogether.